Maester-Khris/financial-csr-aibot/README.md

 - Data masking before training and live prediction: use nlp ner
 - some data label are ambiguous -> to be replaced
 - set of distinct data label too short -> complete with our own and perform zero shot classification to update existing with new labels(from our own set),
+- add the visual for the label distribution and confidence score before and after new label

+📌 Recommendation (Best Trade-Off):
+🔹 Treat the top 2 (A and B) as majority
+🔹 All others (including C–E) as minority
+🔹 Upsample all minorities to match a mid-point (e.g., 400–450), not the full 500+

 ## Tech Stack
 - Python (Pandas, Numpy, Flask)